sachagavino/nmgc-2.0/docs/source/basicuse.rst

 ---------------------
 This action launches the main chemical scheme.
 The code reads the input files you provided (chemical network, physical model, initial abundances, etc.), and proceeds to compute the chemical evolution.
-At the end of the simulation, binary files are generated, in particular the files abundances.00000i.out and rates.00000i.out, with ``i`` corresponding to the time output.
-These files stores the outcome of your simulation i.e. the chemical abundances as a function of the integration time for each species and each spatial location.
+At the end of the simulation, binary files are generated, in particular the files abundances.00000i.out and rates.00000i.out, with ``i`` corresponding to the time output, meaning that there should be as many of these files as the number of outputs defined in ``parameters.in``.
+These files store the results of your simulation i.e. the chemical abundances as a function of the integration time for each species and each spatial location.

 outputs
 ---------------------